The Cost of Failure: On The Complexity of Recampaigning under Fixed Districts: Worst-Case Complexity

-We want to highlight that $\ell$-recampaigning for $\ell \geq 2$ is not necessarily hard for all natural voting rules.
-Indeed, there is also a large class of natural voting rules, such as resolute voting rules like Condorcet and Ranked Pairs (see~\cite{rot:b:econ-second-edition} for definitions), under which those problems are in $\P$.
+Though the results highlighted so far may paint a bleak picture for recampaigning as being inherently hard (computationally), there is also a significant class of natural voting rules, such as resolute voting rules like Condorcet and Ranked Pairs (see~\cite{rot:b:econ-second-edition} for definitions), under which those problems are in $\P$.
 We prove that as our next result.

 \begin{theorem} Priced/unpriced bounded/unbounded recampaigning in is $\P$ under all polynomial-time computable resolute (i.e., $1\textsc{-Resolute}$) voting rules. \end{theorem} \begin{proof} Let $\cale$ be a polynomial-time computable resolute, i.e., 1-\textsc{Resolute}, voting rule.
 By Proposition~\ref{prop:k-resolute}, for each $\ell \geq 1$, $\cale\dd\crc{\ell} = \cale\dd\crc{}$ and also $\cale\dd\$\crc{\ell} = \cale\dd\$\crc{}$.
 Since $\cale$ is both 1-\textsc{Resolute} and polynomial-time computable, $\cale$ satisfies the 1-\textsc{Winner} condition, and thus both $\cale\dd\crc{1}$ and $\cale\dd\$\crc{1}$ are in $\P$, which concludes the proof. \end{proof}